tendermint/tendermint/docs/architecture/adr-053-state-sync-prototype.md

 * Is it OK for state-synced nodes to not have historical blocks nor historical IAVL versions?

+* Do we need incremental chunk verification for first version?

 * Should we call these snapshots?
 IAVL already has a different concept called snapshots.

 * Should the snapshot ABCI interface be a separate optional ABCI service, or mandatory?